jameskimmel/opinions_about_tech_stuff/TimeMachine backup performance comparisons.md

-Apple switched to AFPS for their machines.
-AFPS is a copy on write filesystem.
+Apple switched to APFS for their machines.
+APFS is a copy on write filesystem.
 This has possible technical implications.

-- Backing up to another AFPS destination (like a TimeMachine Backup disk) could offer huge performance improvements.
+- Backing up to another APFS destination (like a TimeMachine Backup disk) could offer huge performance improvements.
 We could see almost instant backups, just like we see with Snapshots in ZFS.
-So what performance do we see with AFPS?
+So what performance do we see with APFS?
-- In the beginning of AFPS, there were lots of reports about how HDD will perform very poor and AFPS is only suitable for SSDs.
+- In the beginning of APFS, there were lots of reports about how HDD will perform very poor and APFS is only suitable for SSDs.
 It is unclear to me if this was just an intial performance bug or if this has to do with SMR drives behaving poorly with CoW.

 So lets find out.
 To have a comparison, I ran multiple test.
 First is the inital backup time.
 This isn't really important IMHO, since this is only done once.